nybragaramos/neighborhood-map/README.md

 [CLICK TO TRY IT OUT!](https://nybragaramos.github.io/neighborhood-map/)

 ## Important
-This application uses API's from Google maps and Foursquare, and developer free plans are only limited to a certain number of requests per day so you may experience not being able to load content.
-Note: The service worker is only functional in production mode (try it on the hosted site).
+ * This application uses API's from Google maps and Foursquare, and developer free plans are only limited to a certain number of requests per day so you may experience not being able to load content.
+ * The service worker is only functional in production mode hat is deploying to the github pages(Please try it on the hosted [site](https://nybragaramos.github.io/neighborhood-map/)).

 ## Project Tools
 [Create ReactApp](https://github.com/facebook/create-react-app)<br />